 Artists can promote their projects through NIKAMOWIN, with no barriers as to territory or musical genre.

-Through its workshops for recording and skills development, MN has weaved invaluable ties and developed a network of artists whose genre-spanning musical creations today form one of the most comprehensive repertoires in Canada, available on the NIKAMOWIN platform.
+Through its workshops for recording and skills development, Musique Nomade has weaved invaluable ties and developed a network of artists whose genre-spanning musical creations today form one of the most comprehensive repertoires in Canada, available on the NIKAMOWIN platform.
 Traditional drum ensembles; folk, pop and rock singers; rappers; DJs; classical musicians; jazz musicians...
 The diversity of this repertoire reflects that of Indigenous cultures.

-MN is a producer and collaborator of shows and events featuring numerous artists from its network and supports Indigenous cultural representation.
-MN's big flagship concert event, NIKAMOTAN MTL, is held each summer as part of the Présence autochtone / First Peoples festival at Montreal's Place des Festivals.
+Musique Nomade is a producer and collaborator of shows and events featuring numerous artists from its network and supports Indigenous cultural representation.
+Our big flagship concert event, NIKAMOTAN MTL, is held each summer as part of the Présence autochtone / First Peoples festival at Montreal's Place des Festivals.
 The annual show showcases the rising stars of traditional and indie Indigenous music.
 It is a collision of musical worlds that gathers together artists from disparate musical and cultural backgrounds.
 The third edition, NIKAMOTAN MTL – nicto, will take place in August 2019.

-Musique nomade was founded in 2006 by the filmmaker and Wapikoni Mobile founder Manon Barbeau.
+Musique Nomade was founded in 2006 by the filmmaker and Wapikoni Mobile founder Manon Barbeau.
 The organization's mission is to support up-and-coming Indigenous talent while encouraging intercultural encounters between artists of diverse backgrounds.